 The production of wind energy creates no air pollution and, if the turbines are sited properly, has minimal environmental impact.
 By including wind generation in its energy mix, TVA and the distributors of TVA power have introduced the first commercial-scale use of wind power to generate electricity in the Southeastern United States.

 A turbine and switchgear are mounted at the top of each tower in a casing called a nacelle, and blades are attached to the turbine.
 The turbines use moving air to produce power by transferring the wind’s momentum to the rotor blades and localizing that energy in a single rotating shaft.
 The larger turbines rotate at about 15 revolutions per minute.
 Transformers in the nacelles step up the power to 35 kilovolts (kV), and it’s stepped up again to 161 kV at the substation located on the mountain.
 The substation connects to an existing TVA transmission line.
-The three smaller turbines are connected to the TVA system through a partnership arrangement with Clinton Utilities Board.

 Energy is generated when the wind speed reaches about 10 miles per hour, and a speed of 25 miles per hour allows the turbines to generate at their rated capacity.
 They shut down when the wind exceeds 55 miles per hour.